Track mileage automatically

 Foreign earned income exclusion (FEIE)

 Keep in mind, however, that this exclusion only covers income taxes.
-If you made $100,000 in self-employment income and nothing else, you could exclude all of it with FEIE.
+If you made $100,000 in self-employment income and nothing else, you could exclude it with FEIE.
 But this wouldn’t affect your self-employment tax burden, which would still amount to $15,300.

 How much self-employment tax is deductible?

 Self-employed individuals can deduct half of their self-employment tax when calculating their adjusted gross income.

 This deduction, although not a credit, reduces your taxable income.

-If you earned $80,000 in 2023, you would pay $12,240 in self-employment tax.
+If you earned $80,000, you would pay $12,240 in self-employment tax.
 But then, you could deduct $6,120 from your income tax liability.
 This deduction would reduce your tax burden by more than $1,000.

 FAQ